-

 Contact

-For further information on current and future research activities of this group, key publications, and research supervision opportunities, please contact the convenors:
+For further information on current and future research activities of this group, research supervision and visiting scholar opportunities, please contact the leads:

 Dr Diana Stypinska: diana.stypinska@universityofgalway.ie